 Next Friends Tour

 The Friends offer two trolley tours a year, but due to demand, more might be coming!
 Stay tuned.
-Our next tour will be in the spring, 2019.
-Check back then for information on how to purchase tickets.
+Our next tour is Sunday, April 7, 2019.
+Click here for more information and to purchase tickets.
 Cost is : $10 for adults 18 and over, $4 for youth ages 6-17, and $1 for children ages 5 and under.

 Private Group Tours